logzio/cloudwatch-subscription-filters/test_events/README.md

 # Working with test events

-You can generate test events using the Logz.io Lambda test events generator and add these events to your Lambda function.
+You can generate test events using the Logz.io Lambda Test Events Generator and add these events to your Lambda function.
 This functionality is currently only available on Linux & macOS.

 ## 1. Generate a test event